 And they and their families, along with their non-magical neighbors were now being forced off the land and into the towns and the factories by the thousands.

 Between the years of 1760 and about 1840 over 4,000 Acts of Enclosure were enacted by the British Parliament.
-At even so small a rate of magical births as 2-4 a year, given that children as young as 4 or 5 were employed in those factories the working conditions would ensure that their involuntary magical breakthroughs would begin to be noticed.
+At even so small a rate of magical births as 2-4 a year, given that children as young as 4 or 5 were employed in those factories the dangerous working conditions alone would ensure that their involuntary magical breakthroughs would begin to be noticed.
 And there is only so much of that kind of thing that can be put down to explosions, or mechanical failures.

-As much of the wizarding population of Great Britain at this point who could afford to, lived in the secure enclaves such as Diagon Alley in London and possibly other large towns, or in the all-wizarding village of Hogsmeade.
+As much of the wizarding population of Great Britain at this point who could afford to, lived in the secure enclaves such as Diagon Alley in London and possibly similar counterparts in other large towns, or in the all-wizarding village of Hogsmeade.
 The rest were scattered across the countryside, generally in areas without close neighbors, or even more generally clustered in proximity to only a handful of semi-magical villages.